 A visit to a cheese market is a great idea for an outing from Amsterdam.
 In Holland (the west of the Netherlands), there are five cheese markets.
 The cheese market of Edam is nearest to Amsterdam.
 The market of Woerden is most authentic, as the cheese is still really sold there.
 The most famous markets are in the bigger cities Alkmaar and Gouda.

-A visit to a cheese market in Holland is only possible in the summer.
-All cheese markets are free to visit and are held in lovely old towns, all worth visiting.
-A visit to Holland cheese market is also a nice thing to do with kids.
+A visit to a cheese market in Holland is only possible in summer.
+All cheese markets are free to visit.
+All the markets are set in historic towns, really worth the visit.
+A visit to a cheese market in The Netherlands is also a nice thing to do with kids.

 RECOMMENDED READ: Gouda Cheese